HubSpot/hubspot-php/README.md

   'base_url' => 'https://api.hubapi.com' // default
 ]);
 ```
-*Note:* The Client class checks for a `HUBSPOT_SECRET` environment variable if you don't include an api key or oauth token during instantiation.

 *Note:* You can prevent any error handling provided by this package by passing following options into client creation routine:
 (applies also to `Factory::create()` and `Factory::createWithToken()`)